 \subsection{Overview}

-Our proposed framework, OLED, consists of two modules: the Reconstructor $R$ and the Mask Module $MM$. $R$ and $MM$ are trained in an adversarial manner, where $R$ seeks to reconstruct images that have been perturbed by masks generated by $MM$.
-Masks are the same spatial resolution as input images with a single channel that has activations that are 0 or 1.
+Our proposed framework, OLED, consists of two modules: the Reconstructor $R$ and the Mask Module $MM$.
+An overview of the architecture is available in \ref{model_overview}. $R$ and $MM$ are trained in an adversarial manner, where $R$ seeks to reconstruct images that have been covered by masks generated by $MM$.
+Masks have the same spatial resolution as input images with a single channel of 0 or 1 activations.
 As such, a masked image is easily obtained by taking an element-wise product of an image and its corresponding mask.

 Through the adversarial training process, $R$ learns representations that encode semantic information of the training distribution through the inpainting task.
-Alternatively, $MM$ learns to mask the most important part of the input image by maximizing the reconstruction error of $R$.
-At test time, new samples are subjected to masks generated by $M$ and fed to $R$ where the reconstruction error is used as an anomaly score.
+Alternatively, $MM$ learns to mask the most important parts of the input image by maximizing the reconstruction error of $R$.
+At test time, new samples are subjected to masks generated by $MM$ and fed to $R$ where the reconstruction error is used as an anomaly score.
 Accordingly, the reconstruction error will be low for the inlier class because $R$ is trained to reconstruct and inpaint inlier samples.
-However, in the case of anomalies, the reconstruction error will be high.
-This stems from the fact $R$ learns to reconstruct and inpaint masked regions using only inlier samples.
-Thus, the reconstruction error will be higher for outlier samples because $R$ is not trained to reconstruct them.
-Additionally, the inpainted regions of outlier images will consist of compositional patterns present in the inlier images, further increasing the reconstruction error.
+However, in the case of anomalies, the reconstruction error will be higher primarily.
+This stems from the fact that $R$ learns to reconstruct and inpaint masked regions using mostly inlier samples.